zilishen/documentation/content/nginx/admin-guide/dynamic-modules/opentelemetry.md

 ## Configuration

- In a text editor, open the NGINX Plus configuration file (`/etc/nginx/nginx.conf` for Linux or `/usr/local/etc/nginx/nginx.conf` for FreeBSD).
+ In a text editor, open the NGINX Plus configuration file:
+   - `/etc/nginx/nginx.conf` for Linux
+   - `/usr/local/etc/nginx/nginx.conf` for FreeBSD

 For a complete list of directives, embedded variables, default span attributes, refer to the `ngx_otel_module` official documentation.